 |What's the Fuss about Linux (Michael Dell on GNU/Linux)|

 tuxtrans features the XFCE desktop which makes it easy to migrate from other operating systems.
 As an alternative desktop, it also comes with the minimalistic fluxbox installed and preconfigured.
-You can install other desktops, such as Gnome or KDE, or other window managers easily from the Ubuntu software repositories. tuxtrans uses Xubuntu 14.04, the long term support (LTS) version, as its basis which guarantees 5 years support and updates as well as a stable two year release cycle.
+You can install other desktops, such as Gnome or KDE, or other window managers easily from the Ubuntu software repositories. tuxtrans uses Xubuntu LTS, the long term support version, as its basis which guarantees 5 years support and updates as well as a stable two year release cycle.

 tuxtrans comes with a lot of applications suited to the everyday tasks of the translator or everybody dealing with multilingual texts.
-The software ranges from an office suit and DTP software to highly specialized translation memory systems: see the complete list of applications and software packages installed tuxtrans comes as a multilingual system (EN, DE, IT, ES) with English (en-us) as the default locale.
+The software ranges from an office suit and DTP software to highly specialized translation memory systems: see the complete list of applications and software packages installed tuxtrans comes as a multilingual system (EN, DE, ES) with English (en-us) as the default locale.
 We tried to reduce the volume of the iso file and now include only four locales, although for Xubuntu there are available many other locales provided the system is connected to the internet.
-To change the system and user interface language to one of the other three preinstalled languages (DE, IT, ES) or to any other locale please consult the languages page.
+To change the system and user interface language to one of the other two preinstalled languages (DE, ES) or to any other locale please consult the languages page.

 tuxtrans is a live DVD or USB system: This means that - once you have downloaded and burned it onto a blank DVD disk or copied it to your USB stick (see get it - you may insert it into your DVD/USB drive, switch on your pc and start experimenting or even working without affecting your local hard disk and data: the tuxtrans live DVD/USB does not change anything on your harddisk.
 Bear in mind, though, that working from the DVD/USB drive is considerably slower than a full local install.